-Karen drives innovation by launching groundbreaking products that combine technology for the real world with deep domain expertise to improve the daily workflow and efficiency of tax and accounting professionals.
-Our leaders and solutions have won numerous accolades and awards.
+Karen drives innovation by launching groundbreaking products that combine technology for the real world with the deep domain expertise to improve daily workflow and efficiency.
 Karen’s perspective on innovation and leadership has been featured in the New York Times, Forbes, and Chief Executive.